ishmeetss-google/locust-ltf/README.md

 ## Cleanup

-To delete all resources created by this framework, run the following command:
+To delete all resources created by this framework, run the `destroy.sh` script using the following command:

 ```bash
 ./destroy.sh